-Strong encryption is built into modern versions of the Windows and OS X operating systems, and is available for some Linux distributions as well.
+Strong encryption is built into modern versions of the Windows and OS X operating systems, and it's available for some Linux distributions as well.

 When you enable BitLocker, Microsoft prompts you to save a copy of your recovery key.
 This is an important step because you need the recovery key to unlock your disk.
 Without the key, neither you nor anyone else cannot access the data.
-You can save the key to your Microsoft account, to a file or print it.
+You can print the key or save it to your Microsoft account or a file.
 BitLocker also lets you require a PIN at startup.